-The Company's primary objective in undertaking risk management activity is to manage risk exposures in line with risk appetite, minimising its exposure to unexpected financial loss and limiting the potential for deviation from anticipated outcomes.
-In this respect, a framework of limits and qualitative statements, aligned with the Company's risk appetite, is in place for material exposures.
+The Group's primary objective in undertaking risk management activity is to manage risk exposures in line with risk appetite, minimising its exposure to unexpected financial loss and limiting the potential for deviation from anticipated outcomes.
+In this respect, a framework of limits and qualitative statements, aligned with the Group's risk appetite, is in place for material exposures.
 Key management recognises the critical importance of having efficient and effective risk management systems in place.

-A significant part of the Company's business involves the acceptance and management of risk.
-The Company is exposed to insurance, market, credit, liquidity and operational risks and operates a formal risk management framework to ensure that all significant risks are identified and managed.
+A significant part of the Group's business involves the acceptance and management of risk.
+The Group is exposed to insurance, market, credit, liquidity and operational risks and operates a formal risk management framework to ensure that all significant risks are identified and managed.

-The Company seeks to manage its exposures to risk through control techniques which ensure that the residual risk exposures are within acceptable tolerances agreed by the Board of Directors.
-The Company has established a risk management function with terms of reference from the Board of Directors, its committees and the associated executive management committees.
+The Group seeks to manage its exposures to risk through control techniques which ensure that the residual risk exposures are within acceptable tolerances agreed by the Board of Directors.
+The Group has established a risk management function with terms of reference from the Board of Directors, its committees and the associated executive management committees.
 This is supplemented with an organisational structure with documented delegated authorities and responsibilities from the Board of Directors to executive management committees and senior managers.
 The key control techniques for the major categories of risk exposure are summarised in the following sections.

-Risks are usually grouped by risk type: financial, including credit, liquidity and market, and insurance risk.
+Risks are usually grouped by risk type: (i) financial, including credit, liquidity and market; and (iii)insurance, including life and health insurance and short term insurance risk.
 Risks falling within these types may affect a number of key metrics including those relating to the balance sheet strength, liquidity and profit.
 The risk factors mentioned below should not be regarded as a complete and comprehensive statement of all potential risks and uncertainties.

-Assets which relate to certain life insurance and investment contracts are managed for the account and risk of the Company's customers.
+Assets which relate to certain life insurance and investment contracts are managed for the account and risk of the Group's customers.
 They are segregated and managed to meet specific investment objectives of the policyholders.
 The assets back the insurance liabilities and the financial liabilities arising from these contracts.
 The fair value of the liabilities reflects the fair value of the assets.